-The back is highly complex.
+The spine is highly complex.
 Pain may result from damage or injury to any of its various bones, nerves, muscles, ligaments, and other structures.
-Still, despite sophisticated techniques, which provide detailed anatomical images of the spine and other tissues, the cause of most cases of back pain remains unknown.

-At the end of the sacrum are two to four tiny, partially fused vertebrae known as the coccyx, or "tail bone."
+At the end of the sacrum are 3 to 4 tiny, partially fused coccygeal vertebrae known as the coccyx, or "tail bone."

 Each vertebra is designated by using a letter and number, allowing the doctor to determine where it is in the spine.

-Processes.
 Each vertebra in the spine has a number of bony projections called processes.
 The spinous and transverse processes attach to the muscles in the back and act like little levers, allowing the spine to twist or bend.
-The particular processes form the joints between the vertebrae themselves, meeting together and interlocking at the zygapophysial joints (more commonly known as facet, or z-joints).
+The particular processes form the joints between the vertebrae themselves, meeting together and interlocking at the zygapophysial joints (more commonly known as facet joints, or z-joints).